 Ensuring they have taken account of their upcoming lessons and tasks before accepting responsibility for the supervision of a young person undertaking work experience at the school.

-Meeting with the headteacher to assess the individual’s suitability for work experience.
+Meeting with the deputy headteacher to assess the individual’s suitability for work experience.

 Ensuring the individual is supervised at all times and escorting the individual when they are moving around the school, e.g. between lessons.